 Warning signs you may have a money grubbing veterinarian is trying to redo what the breeder already did.
 Running unnecessary tests without your permission to pad the bill.

 Veterinarians who want to give yearly vaccines.
-Adults shouldn't have them closer than three years and that is AAHA guidelines.
+Adult dogs or cats shouldn't have them closer than three years and that is AAHA guidelines.

-Ask the breeder if they already have the papers.
-If not, ask if they've been ordered and get the information in writing before placing a deposit and call the registration company and verify there are papers going to that breeder.
+Ask the breeder if they already have the registration papers in hand.
+If not, ask if they've been ordered verify with the company that they've actually been ordered before placing a deposit.
 I sometimes offer a CKC registration with the option to purchase AKC, but won't order it until a deposit is placed, but will already have CKC in my possession.

 If you are looking for a dog, please feel free to use anything I put on my website as questions for breeders.
 The goal it to provide a positive experience when dealing with breeders and avoid those who might scam you.